LoriLevy/ng4-thisthin/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
-Use the `-prod` flag for a production build.
+Use the `-prod` flag for a production build, like this: ng build --prod --env=prod

 ## Running unit tests